Skip to main content

 3. Analysis paralysis: There may be numbers and reports that are important to you and only you.
 I've seen leaders sap the time energy of their managers and staff by having them compile daily/weekly/monthly reports that have little or no impact on performance.
 Even worse is when leaders don't even look at, acknowledge or provide feedback on those "what the heck" reports.
 The key is to isolate and focus on a specific and limited set of critical numbers and move them in the right direction.
 Channeling your team's efforts on three or four critical numbers can and will have a profound effect on performance and growth.
 Focusing on a laundry list of numbers creates dysfunction and stress.

 4. Financial literacy: Profit and positive cash flow are outcomes that cannot be achieved in the vacuum of "I can't control what I don't understand."
-I have long been a believer in the need for financial literacy at all levels of a company.
+We have long been a believers in the need for financial literacy at all levels of a company.
 It's amazing what happens when everyone understands the impacts of driving revenue, controlling costs, eliminating waste and increasing productivity.
 The basic premise of open-book management is that if you want your people to think and make decisions like an owner…they need to understand your Profit & Loss Statement and Balance Sheet.
 I'm not suggesting that you call a meeting and pass your financials around the proverbial table.
 That doesn't work.
-What I am suggesting is that you begin a process of teaching financial literacy to all team members and embed financial literacy into your company’s culture.
+What we're suggesting is that you begin a process of teaching financial literacy to all team members and embed financial literacy into your company’s culture.
 Designing an open-book approach that fits your company is a process that takes time.
 Warning: Teaching financial literacy and going open book will force many leaders to "clean up" their act.
-If you don't understand "clean up" your act…email me at [email protected] and I'll explain it.

 Comments